netlify/delta-action/CONTRIBUTING.md

 These guidelines will help you send a pull request.

-Please note that this project is not intended to be used outside my own projects so new features are unlikely to be accepted.

 If you're submitting an issue instead, please skip this document.

 If your pull request is related to a typo or the documentation being unclear, please click on the relevant page's `Edit`